alextb-ster3538/Layoffs-Data-Cleaning-MySQL-EDA-Tableau-Dashboard/Layoffs_README.md

 ## 🎯 Objectives
 - Build a clean, analysis‑ready dataset using MySQL
 - Apply SQL best practices for data quality and transformation
 - Perform exploratory data analysis directly in SQL
+- Use Python for statistical EDA, outlier detection, and distribution analysis
 - Create a Tableau dashboard to visualize key trends
 - Demonstrate real‑world analytics skills for portfolio development